FAQ

 Why is push paywalled if Free shows live data?

-Background push notifications need us to constantly poll FlightAware's commercial data feed for every Pro user — that's the real per-user cost of the app.
+Background push notifications need us to constantly poll FlightAware's commercial data feed for every Pro user.
+That's the real per-user cost of the app.
 Free users see fresh status on demand (when you open the app, we pull the latest record), so you get the truth either way.
 Push is the convenience layer.

 Can I try Pro without committing?